 You can reduce your risks by choosing a qualified plastic surgeon who has received special training in laser surgery.

-Not every practitioner who offers laser surgery has the same level of experience and skill with laser use.
-That is why it is especially important that you find a plastic surgeon who is adequately trained in the procedure.
+Not every practitioner that offers laser surgery has the same level of experience and skill with laser use.
+That’s why it is especially important to find a plastic surgeon adequately trained in the procedure.

 One safety measure is to find out whether your surgeon has privileges to perform laser resurfacing with a CO2 laser at an accredited hospital.
 Even if the operation is to be conducted in your doctor’s private facility, the fact that he or she has privileges to use that same laser in a hospital ensures that the doctor has been reviewed by the institution’s experts.

-In your initial consultation, be frank in discussing your expectations with the surgeon and don't hesitate to ask any questions you may have.
-Your surgeon should be equally frank with you, explaining the factors that could influence the procedure and the results - such as any abnormal skin condition which has been diagnosed or previously treated, medications you are taking or have taken in the past, previous skin injuries or previous operations.
+During your initial consultation, talk about your expectations with the surgeon and don’t hesitate to ask any questions you may have.
+Your surgeon should be equally frank with you, explaining the factors that could influence the procedure and the results – such as any abnormal skin condition that has been diagnosed or previously treated, medications you are taking or have taken in the past, previous skin injuries or previous surgeries.

-Remember, cosmetic laser treatments can be expensive and are usually not covered by medical insurance.
-On rare occasions, the procedure can be used for modification of scars or the removal of pre-cancerous skin growths.
-These conditions could meet the criteria for "medical necessity," usually required by insurance companies before coverage will be provided.
+Remember, cosmetic laser treatments can be expensive, and are not usually covered by medical insurance.
+On rare occasions, the procedure can be used for modification of scars or the removal of pre-cancerous skin growths, and these conditions may meet the criteria for “medical necessity” usually required by insurance companies before coverage will be provided.
 Your plastic surgeon can advise you how to contact your insurance carrier to determine whether benefits will be allowed in such instances.